 3.3.1.
-Quarter 1: Gather and coordinate Transmission Provider and stakeholder input applicable to the planning horizon.
-Any stakeholder may submit data to be evaluated as part of the preparation of the draft transmission plan, including alternate solutions to the identified needs set out in Transmission System Plans and prior subregional and regional plans.
-In doing so, the stakeholder shall submit the data as specified in Transmission Provider’s transmission planning business practice available at: http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf
+Quarter 1[Gather requirements]: Gather and coordinate Transmission Provider and stakeholder input applicable to the planning horizon.
+Any stakeholder may submit data to be evaluated as part of the preparation of the Regional Transmission Plan, including public policy projects and alternate solutions to meet the identified needs set out in the Transmission Provider’s local transmission plans, prior NTTG biennial Regional Transmission Plan and, as appropriate, results from prior economic study requests.
+In doing so, the stakeholder shall submit the data as specified in the NTTG Planning Practice and accessed through the Transmission Provider’s transmission planning business practice available at: [participant’s Planning Business Practice].

+The NTTG planning committee will collect, prioritize and select Economic Study Requests for consideration and determination of possible congestion and modification to the draft Regional Transmission Plan.

 3.3.2.
-Quarter 2: Identify the loads, resources, transmission requests, desired flows, constraints, and other technical data needed to be included and monitored during the study period.
-All stakeholder submissions will be evaluated on a basis comparable to data and submissions required for planning the transmission system for both retail and wholesale customers, and solutions will be evaluated based on a comparison of their relative economics and ability to meet reliability criteria.
-The methodology, criteria, assumptions, databases, and identification of the analysis tools will be established and posted for comment and direction by stakeholders and planning committee members.
+Quarter 2 [Evaluate the requirements and develop study plan]: Identify the loads, resources, transmission requests, desired flows, constraints, and other technical data needed to be included and monitored during the development of the Regional Transmission Plan.
+All stakeholder submissions will be evaluated, in consultation with stakeholders as described in the NTTG Planning Practice, on a basis comparable to data and submissions required for planning the transmission system for both retail and wholesale customers, and solutions will be evaluated based on a comparison of their ability to meet reliability requirements, address economic considerations, and/or meet transmission needs driven by public policy.
+The Planning Committee will develop the Study Plan which describes the methodology, criteria, assumptions, databases, and analysis tools for posting, on the NTTG website available from a link within the [participant’s Planning Business Practice], and presentation for comment and direction by stakeholders and planning committee members at a Quarter 2 publically held Planning Committee meeting.
+Additionally, during a Quarter 2 Planning Committee meeting, the public policy data received in quarter 1 will be reviewed and winnowed using criteria documented in the NTTG Planning Practice.
+The Study Plan will be recommended for approval by NTTG Steering Committee, as set forth in the Planning Committee Charter.

+Additionally, conduct up to two (2) production cost simulation studies per biennial study cycle.
+Document results and identify benefits in the cost allocation process.

 3.3.3.
-Quarters 3 and 4: Conduct power flow modeling of system loads, resources, and improvements to evaluate preliminary feasibility and reliability of the system, and produce a draft transmission plan for public and stakeholder comment.
+Quarters 3 and 4 [Transmission System Analysis]: Conduct modeling, using the methods documented in the Study Plan, of system loads, resources, and improvements to evaluate preliminary feasibility, reliability and efficiency of the system and any proposed alternatives.
+Projects selected in the draft Regional Transmission Plan will be selected pursuant to the process identified in the study plan and NTTG Planning Practice.
+The draft Regional Transmission Plan will be developed for public and stakeholder comment, including assessment of the benefits accruing from transmission facilities planned in support of Cost Allocation according to the transmission planning process.

+Report on the Economic Study requests.